Fabio930/CollectiPy/README.md

 Give execution permission to `compile.sh` and `run.sh` (e.g., `chmod +x compile.sh run.sh`).
 Run `./compile.sh` to install the requirements and `./run.sh` to launch the selected config.

+## GUI controls (current draft)

+- Start/Stop: space or the Start/Stop buttons
+- Step: `E` or the Step button
+- Reset: `R` or the Reset button
+- Graphs window: `G` or the dropdown in the header
+- Zoom: `+` / `-` (also Ctrl+ variants); pan with `W/A/S/D`, arrows, or right mouse drag
+- Restore view: `V` or the Restore button (also clears selection/locks)
+- Centroid: `C` or the Centroid button; double-click to lock/unlock on the centroid
+- Agent selection: click agents in arena or graph; double-click locks the camera on that agent
+- Spin window: detached, does not steal focus; closing the main window closes all panels

 ## Config.json Example

 ```json